-The World Heritage Committee has considered the state of conservation of the Great Barrier Reef World Heritage Area at its last three sessions.
+The World Heritage Committee has considered the state of conservation of the Great Barrier Reef World Heritage Area at its last four sessions.

 In its decisions, the Committee has requested that the Australian Government undertake a range of measures to ensure that the Outstanding Universal Value of the property is not compromised.

-The full decisions of the World Heritage Committee are available on the UNESCO web site:
+The full text of the previous decisions of the World Heritage Committee are available on the UNESCO web site:

 - 2013 Committee decision 37 COM 7B.10 Great Barrier Reef (Australia (N 154)

 - 2012 Committee decision 36 COM 7B.8 Great Barrier Reef (Australia) (N 154)